apnero/plaw/_posts/2014-08-08-two-arrested-on-drug-charges-at-connecticut-motel.markdown

 description: Two Connecticut residents are facing drug charges after police arrested them at a motel in Manchester.
 According to reports, police had the Studio 6 Motel under surveillance when they were told that a man and prostitute were reportedly meeting in one of the hotel's rooms.
 Officers say they watched as the 44-year-old man knocked on the door of the room and threw what they later identified as heroin into a garbage can.
 date: 2014-08-08
 categories: [Drug Charges]
-tags: [Drug charges, arrest, defense, drug possession, search and seizure]
+tags: [Drug-charges, arrest, defense, drug-possession, search-and-seizure]
 ---